2018–19 Los Angeles Lakers season: Signing of LeBron James

 On July 9, 2018, superstar LeBron James signed a four-year, $154 million contract with the Lakers after playing a second stint with his hometown Cleveland Cavaliers.
-He led the team to their first championship title in 2016, and led them to the NBA Finals 4 other times (2007, 2015, 2017, and 2018).
+He led the team to their first championship title in 2016, averaging 29.7 points per game in the final series, and led them to the NBA Finals 4 other times (2007, 2015, 2017, and 2018).
 This marked his second time leaving the Cavs, after controversially doing so in 2010 to join the Miami Heat, where he led the team to 4 consecutive NBA Finals appearances, winning back-to-back in 2012 and 2013.
-The signing also briefly intensified the Celtics–Lakers rivalry, as his former Cavs teammate Kyrie Irving was traded to the Boston Celtics the year before and when former Celtics star Rajon Rondo joined LeBron in Los Angeles.
+The signing also briefly intensified the Celtics–Lakers rivalry, as his former Cavs teammate Kyrie Irving was traded to the Boston Celtics the year before, and former Celtics star Rajon Rondo joined LeBron in Los Angeles.
 Irving played 2 seasons for the Celtics before signing with the Brooklyn Nets during the 2019 offseason.